shady00s/ai_assignment/README.md

 you can select the wanted LLM from OptoGpt and start chatting!, you can also adjust the temprature.

 ### Temperature Experimentation Dashboard
-the Temprature Experimentation Dashboard its goal to test the same prompt with different temperature values.
+the Temprature Experimentation Dashboard its goal to test the same prompt with different temperature values. you can select pre-fixed categories or add the custom one.

 ### Multi-Persona Chat System
-its goal to
+its goal to answer the prompt with different personas. you can switch, compare, reset and more.

 ### Setup Instructions
 1. Clone the repository.